 A stepper motor is usually a two-phase motor such as unipolar or otherwise bipolar.
 In a unipolar motor, there are two windings for each phase.
 Here, the center-taped is a common lead between the two windings towards the pole.
 Unipolar motors have 5 to 8 leads.

-In construction where the two poles are usually divided, the center-taped, stepper motor contains six leads.
-If the two poles are short inside the center tap then this motor contains five leads.
+In construction, where the two poles are usually divided, the center-taped stepper motor contains six leads.
+If the two poles are short inside the center tap, then this motor contains five leads.

 The bipolar stepper motor has the same winding for each pole.
-The direction of supply needs to be changed by the driving circuit so it will complicate the process.
+The direction of supply needs to be changed by the driving circuit so that it will complicate the process.
 This is why such a motor is also known as the unifilar motor.

 Stepper Motor Circuit & Its Operation:

 The function of the stepper motor is different from that of the DC motor.
 It rotates when a power supply is supplied to its terminal.
 While in the stepper motor, on the other hand, the electromagnet of the tooth is effectively arranged around the central gear-shaped part of the iron.
 The electromagnet is excited by an external circuit.
 For example, a microcontroller.